Published: July 24, 2019Updated: October 30, 202214 min read

 Ok, you have an idea.
 Maybe you have even gone out and started to source fabrics.
 But, how do you turn your idea into reality?
 Well, simply put the answer is the tech pack.
-And as always virtue + vice is offering an in-depth guide for free.
+And as always virtue + vice is offering an in-depth guide and fashion tech pack template for free!

 A tech pack, also known in the industry as a technical packet or specification sheets, is basically, super detailed instructions on how to make a garment during the sampling and manufacturing process.
 You can think of it as a recipe, for clothes.
 In a tech pack everything that goes into making the garment and instructions on how it should be made - fabrics, stitches, measurements, colors, and more, are listed along with photos and CADs (computer aid designs, basically sketches).